horus-scheduler/horus-app-eval/README.md

 * ```<output>.queue_lengths```: queue len of worker that executed the tasks.

 ### Collecting the overhead results
-The results for the msg rate and processing overheads could be collected directly from the switch controller python script which reads the register values (internal state of switch).
+The results for the msg rate and processing overheads could be collected directly from the switch controller which reads the register values (internal state of switch).

-The details can be found in [this repo](https://github.com/parhamyassini/horus-p4).
+The details can be found in [this repo](https://github.com/horus-scheduler/horus-p4).

+> Note that upon exiting the controller, it will record the number of tasks for each experiment.
+To do so, we need to **stop the load generator first and after a few seconds stop the controller** to make sure the latest number of arrived tasks at the switch is sampled by the controller.
-> Note that we need to record the number of tasks and task rate for each experiment form client outputs in addition to the switch controller outputs.
-We use the total number of tasks (output of client) and the task rate (e.g., 30KRPS) to calculate the exact experiment duration.
+> We use the total number of tasks (output of controller) and the task rate (e.g., 30KRPS) to calculate the exact experiment duration.
 Then, we will use the total number of msgs to calculate the *rate* (#msgs/duration(s)).

 ### Analyze/plot the results
 > The python script ```parselats.py``` is useful for quickly getting the 99th percentile mean and median from the response times.
 It gets one argument which is the file to be anlayzed.
 Example: